cxn03651/write_xlsx/workbook.md

     workbook.set_custom_property('Reference',       '1.2345',               'number')
     workbook.set_custom_property('Has review',      1,                      'bool'  )
     workbook.set_custom_property('Has sign off',    0,                      'bool'  )
-    workbook.set_custom_property('Department',      'some_string',          'text'  )
+    workbook.set_custom_property('Department',      some_string,            'text'  )
     workbook.set_custom_property('Scale',           '1.2345678901234',      'number')

-Dates should by in ISO8601 <yyyy-mm-ddThh:mm:ss.sssZ> date format in Zulu time, as shown above.
+Dates should by in ISO8601 `yyyy-mm-ddThh:mm:ss.sssZ` date format in Zulu time, as shown above.

-The text and number types are optional since they can usually be inferred from the data:
+The `text` and `number` types are optional since they can usually be inferred from the data:

     workbook.set_custom_property('Checked by', 'Eve'   )
     workbook.set_custom_property('Reference',  '1.2345')

-The `name` and `value` (for text types) are limited to 255 characters by Excel.
+The `name` and `value` parameters are limited to 255 characters by Excel.

 #### <a name="define_name" class="anchor" href="#define_name"><span class="octicon octicon-link" /></a>define_name